Dr Andrew Kirton

 Profile

-My background is in philosophy with a focus on ethics and philosophy of action.
+My background is in philosophy.
 I did my BA, MRes and PhD at University of Manchester, where I also worked as a teaching assistant in philosophy for several years.
-After that I worked as a research assistant on a British Academy funded project, based at Blavatnik School of Govt. in Oxford, researching the crisis of trust in institutions, and the duties on businesses to be trustworthy.
-I joined IDEA in Sept 2018 as that project was finishing its first phase.
+After that I worked as a research assistant on a British Academy funded project, based at Blavatnik School of Govt. in Oxford, researching the crisis of trust in institutions, and the duties on corporations to be trustworthy.
+I joined Leeds in Sept 2018 as that project was finishing its first phase.

 Research interests